-(e) Lead time
+(d) Lead time

-It is recommended that the Contracting Parties implementing this gtr allow adequate lead time before full mandatory application and give consideration to the necessary vehicle development time and product lifecycle.
+232. Contracting Parties which implement this UN GTR were recommended to allow adequate lead time before full mandatory application and give consideration to the necessary vehicle development time and product lifecycle.

 Part B, Text of the Regulation, renumber as II and amend to read: